control-theory/gonzo/USAGE_GUIDE.md

 # In the TUI:
 # 1. Press / to enter regex filter mode, type "database" and press Enter
-# 2. Press Ctrl+S to open severity filter
+# 2. Press Ctrl+f to open severity filter
-# 3. Navigate to "Select None", press Space
+# 3. Navigate to "Select None" and press Enter (quick clear)
+# 4. Press Ctrl+f again to reopen modal
-# 4. Enable only "ERROR" and "WARN" levels
+# 5. Enable only "ERROR" and "WARN" levels with Space
-# 5. Press Enter to apply
+# 6. Press Enter to apply
 # Now you see only database-related errors and warnings
 ```